 - The SSMU operates a supplementary health and dental insurance plan with ASEQ to make health care more affordable for its members

 - The SSMU created reading week at McGill in 1992

 - The SSMU allowed for course evaluations to be accessible to students in 1992.

 - The SSMU assured that the University would accommodate religious holy days in 1996

 - The SSMU created a committee of Senate on Ancillary services in 2005

-There is a way to get involved with student life at McGill for every level of commitment, interest and experience.
+There is a way to get involved with student life at McGill for every level of commitment, interest, and experience.
 If you’re not sure exactly what you want to do, browse the site or contact someone who does work on something that interests you.
-And remember, getting involved is easy; whether it is volunteering to staff an event or joining a committee, the road from first year to all degrees of involvement is all about seeking out opportunities and making it happen!
+And remember, getting involved is easy; whether it is volunteering to staff an event or joining a committee, the road from the first year to all degrees of involvement is all about seeking out opportunities and making it happen!
 Never hesitate to ask questions.